MicrosoftDocs/cloud-adoption-framework/docs/secure/best-practices/managing-secrets.md

 Passwords and secrets are managed outside of application artifacts, using tools like Azure Key Vault.
 API keys, database connection strings, and passwords need to be stored in a secure store and not within the application code or configuration.
 Using a centrally managed external configuration store simplifies operational tasks like key rotation in addition to improving overall security.

 Applying automation will improve operational efficiencies and using credentials for various automated runbooks will need to be aligned with your business requirements.
-For example, a runbook within an Azure automation account that purges expired data from storage accounts will need to have credentials to perform said action.
+For example, a runbook within an Azure Automation account that purges expired data from storage accounts needs to have credentials to perform that action.

 > [!IMPORTANT]
 > Use an external configuration store, such as Azure Key Vault, to store sensitive information.
 For example, fully qualified connection strings or passwords.
 Where possible, automate rotation of secrets and store them in Azure Key Vault so that there is minimized disruption.